- remove the wheel;

 - disconnect the guide lever from the wheel bearing support;

-- disconnect the transverse arm from the wheel bearing support;
+- disconnect the wishbone from the wheel bearing support;

-- disconnect the integral arm from the wheel bearing support and from the rocker arm;
+- disconnect the integral lever from the wheel bearing support and from the rocker arm;

-- Disconnect the anti-roll bar mounting post from the rocker arm;
+- disconnect the stabilizer bar mounting strut from the rocker arm;

-Press the wheel suspension down, move the spring (1, fig. 14.58) aside and take it out.
-Check and, if necessary, replace the insulating gaskets (13, 14, see fig. 14.56) springs.
-Lubricate the spring isolators with a slip agent.
+Press the wheel suspension down, move the spring away (1, Fig. 14.58) to the side and remove it.
+Check and, if necessary, replace the insulating gaskets (13, 14, see Fig. 14.56) springs.
+Lubricate the spring insulating pads with a sliding agent.

-Attention!
-The insulating gasket of the spring must fit positively into the mount.
+Caution!
+The spring insulating pad must enter the fastening with geometric closure.
 Otherwise, there is a risk that the coil spring will deviate from the centering element.
-This will lead to the appearance of noise, limitation of operation with a change in the dynamic properties of the car.
+This will lead to the appearance of noise, limited functionality and a change in the dynamic properties of the car.

-Replace the bushing in the rocker arm under the shock absorber bolt.
-Tighten the new self-locking nut securing the stabilizer bar to the rocker arm to 100 Nm (10.0 kgf·m).
-Install the shock absorber mounting bolt and tighten the new nut (M14x1.5) with collar, torque 165 Nm (16.5 kgf·m), on a loaded car, standing on wheels.
+Replace the bushing in the rocking arm under the shock absorber bolt.
+Tighten the new self-locking nut securing the stabilizer bar to the rocking arm to a torque of 100 N·m (10.0 kgf·m).
+Install the shock absorber mounting bolt and tighten the new nut (M14x1.5) with a flange to a torque of 165 N·m (16.5 kgf·m) on a loaded vehicle standing on its wheels.